-Incidents of Anti-Shiism in May, 2019
+Incidents of Anti-Shiism in May 2019

 Extreme violations carried by Saudi Arabia and Bahrain shucked the international committees even more after both authorities promised reform and more freedom to their people.
-Pakistani and Iraq also remain unsafe for Shia communities as many violations are reported from these places.
+Pakistani and Iraq also remain unsafe for Shia communities, as many violations are reported from these places.

 Prison’s Condition and inmate rights

-On May 22nd, activist and inmates’ family members reported that their loved ones are denied any communication with outside world.
+On May 22nd, activist and inmates’ family members reported that their loved ones are denied any communication with the outside world.

-Right groups expressed their sadness over the execution of Ahmed Al-Mullali and Ali Hakim Al-Arab, two Shia inmates on death row since january 2018.
+Right groups expressed their sadness over the execution of Ahmed Al-Mullali and Ali Hakim Al-Arab, two Shia inmates on death row since January 2018.
 In February of the same year, activists reported that the two were subjected to severe beatings and other forms of torture each night.
 Ahmed Al-Mullali and Ali Hakim Al-Arab were sentenced to death over ‘terrorism’ related accusations and convicted during a mass trial along with 58 other defendants.

 Sheikh Yassin al-Jamri, a Shia cleric, is back in detention after questioning by Manama’s security services on May 29th.
 There is no official explanation for his arrest.